Zavy86/docker-course/topics/08-dockerfile/IT.md

-# Building Images with a Dockerfile
+# Building images with a Dockerfile

 > __building images with a Dockerfile__
 >